wesovilabs/mollydb/README.md

 mollydb is not stable at all, the API  is in continuous definition and some architecture topics are not closed.

-Searching some feedback and being able to learn from it in order to toward the project correctly.
+Learning from provided feedback to toward the project correctly.

 # About